Swiss FTD Network: Advancing Interdisciplinary Exchange on Frontotemporal Dementia

 Flavia: Who is the network particularly suitable for?

-Currently, the network includes around 60–70 members.
-The structure is well-balanced: neurologists, neuropsychologists, social workers, old-age psychiatrists, geriatricians, etc. Its success relies not on formal advertising, but on word-of-mouth within professional circles, making it a recognized and established community in Switzerland.
+Currently, the network includes over 80 members.
+The structure is well-balanced: neurologists, neuropsychologists, old-age psychiatrists, geriatricians, neuroradiologists, social workers and nurses.
+Its success relies not on formal advertising, but on word-of-mouth within professional circles, making it a recognized and established community in Switzerland.

 Challenges in diagnosing frontotemporal dementia